siyuanligit/mk/README.md

 ### Introduction

-I am a mechanical keyboard enthusiastic and I often introduces mechanical keyboards to my friends.
+I am a mechanical keyboard enthusiastic and I often introduce mechanical keyboards to my friends.
 However, the mechanical keyboard market is so diverse and finding the perfect keyboard just for the person is quite a daunting task.
-So I thought, why don’t I find a place with all kinds of keyboards available, use my knowledge on mechanical keyboards, categorize them and make a keyboard picker/recommendation system?
+So I thought, why don’t I find a place with all kinds of keyboards available, use my knowledge of mechanical keyboards, categorize them and make a keyboard picker/recommendation system?

 ### Scraping the data

 I chose [mechanicalkeyboards.com](https://mechanicalkeyboards.com/shop/) as the website to scrape.
 Based in Tennessee, “mechanicalkeyboards.com” is one of the largest mechanical keyboard vendors in the United States.
-It offers not only pre-built complete keyboards, but also parts and accessories for mechanical keyboards.
+It offers not only pre-built complete keyboards but also parts and accessories for mechanical keyboards.

 “Mechanicalkeyboards.com” has a simple and efficient architecture.
 Since it does not use REST API to retrieve the product listings, I decided to use Scrapy in Python to scrape the website.
 I collected 797 listings from the online shop, with their: